eclipse-sumo/sumo/docs/web/docs/NETEDIT.md

   *<Esc\>*.

 The green polygon outline allows adding and moving geometry points by left-clicking anywhere on the outline and dragging.
+Shift-clicking a geometry point deletes it.

 ## Additionals